Peace with the Past

 Once Upon A Time,

 ...There was a young woman who ran off and joined the Army.
-She
+A

-few times, the Army sent her or her Love to faraway places.
+few times, the Army sent her to places faraway from the life she built.

-Eventually, life stopped making sense.
-One day, she made her way home
+Eventually, that lifestyle stopped making sense.
+So one day, she made her way